FranckLejzerowicz/Xpbs/README.md

 1. A path to a file containing bash command line(s) (the file extension needs not to be `.sh`)
 2. Directly a command line (between double quotes, e.g. `-i "tar xpfz archive.tar.gz"`)

+It might be of great importance for you to use the option `-e` to give the name of a conda environment within which you have installed a software that the job will use.

 ## Outputs

 A _Torque_'s or _Slurm_'s script (if GPU are queried), including directives for resources querying (the file extension shall be .pbs).